Let's Bounce back together!

 You can get COVID-19 during your travels.
 You may feel well and not have any symptoms, but you can still spread COVID-19 to others.
 You and your travel companions (including children) may spread COVID-19 to other people including your family, friends, and community.

 - • Grandma’s House strives to remain open for over 100 families and 30 staff at each location.
 If your family is going to be traveling, we may impose a 7-day quarantine following your vacation.
 You will receive tuition credit for days that you are quarantined.
+If your child is under 2 years, quarantine days will not count towards your two-weeks of vacation per year.
 Please contact your Director for additional guidance.

 - • Grandma’s House Staff who travel and/or attend large social gatherings are quarantined for 7 days before returning to work.